 - 1 1/2 Cup Old Fashioned Oatmeal

 - 3/4 Cup Raisins/Craisins, or whatever dried fruit you like

 - Preheat oven to 375.

-- Mix flours, cinnamon, powder, salt, and flax seed together.
+- Mix flours, cinnamon, baking powder, salt and spices together.

 - Stir in apple butter, oil, sugar, egg and vanilla.